top of page

 There's no actual cure for mistletoe poisoning.
 Symptoms are treated in hospital.

-On the other end of the health spectrum, mistletoe has medicinal properties.
+On the other end of the health spectrum, mistletoe is considered to have medicinal properties.
 In folk and modern medicine its compounds are used to treat arthritis, headache, high blood pressure, symptoms of menopause, epilepsy and infertility.

 Recent Posts